Crochet Your Own Chic Striped Tote Bag

 Finishing Touches and Tips for Success

 Congratulations!
-You’ve created your own striped crochet tote bag!
+You’ve completed your own striped crochet tote bag!

 • Weave in ends: Secure all tails inside the bag using your tapestry needle.